VinnieM/JSONParser/README.md

 Building the code
 -----------------

-Currently the code is not available on Maven, so the only way to use the utility is to build the project.
-Ant is the build tool used.
-Download the project and make sure you have Apache Ant installed.
-Else it can be downloaded from http://ant.apache.org/
+Download the project and make sure you have Apache Maven installed.

-Navigate to the build folder via terminal or command prompt and then run the command "ant".
-The project will get built and the jar will be generated in the release folder.

 Example
 -------